Compare

 All-inclusive per-user pricing

 One flat monthly price per user that includes storage and bandwidth.
-Free solo tier with 50 GB.
+Solo plan at $12/mo with 500 GB.
 No surprise bandwidth packs, no metered commit charges.

 When Diversion might be the better pick